-■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ror un ie liscal year ended December 31 , 2021 or ☐ TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the ti ansition period fromto Co ommission File Number: 001-393 10 Zoon nInfo Technologie s Inc. xact name of registrant as specified in its chart 07.000770 Delaware (State or other jurisdiction of 87-3037521 (I.R.S.
-Employer incorporation or organization) Identification No.) 805 Broadway Street, Suite 900 Vancouver, Washington 98660 Telephone: (800) 914-1220 (Address, including zip code, and tele phone number, including area code, of re egistrant's principal executive offices) Securities re gistered pursuant to Section 12(l o) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Class A common stock, par value \$0.01 per share ZI The Nasdaq Stock Market LLC Securities regis tered pursuant to Section 12(g) o of the Act: None Indicate by a check mark if the registrant is a well- known seasoned issuer, as defined in I Rule 405 of the Securities Act.
-Yes ■ No □ Indicate by check mark if the registrant is not requi ired to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes norter period that the registrant was re d by Section 13 or 15(d) of the Securities Exchange Act equired to file such reports), and (2) has been subject to tive Data File required to be submitted pursuant to Rule such shorter period that the Registrant was required to Indicate by check mark whether the registrant is a lompany, or an emerging growth company.
-See the defigement growth company in Rule 12b-2 of the Exchange initions of "large accelerated filer," "ac Large accelerated filer ► Non-accelerated filer □ Accelerated filer □ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check ny new or revised financial accounting standards provi to use the extended transition period for complying with xchange Act. \Box Indicate by check mark whether the registrant has t filed a report on and attestation to its n nanagement's assessment of the effectiveness of its
+E ANNUAL REPORT PURSUANT TO SI ECTION 13 OR 15(a) OF THE S DECURITIES EXCHANGE ACT OF 1934 For the he fiscal year ended December 31 , 2022 or ☐ TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the t ransition period fromto , Co ommission File Number: 001-393 310 nInfo Technologie Delaware (State or other jurisdiction of incorporation or organization) 87-3037521 (I.R.S.
+Employer Identification No.) 805 Broadway Street, Suite 900 Vancouver, Washington 98660 Telephone: (800) 914-1220 ephone number, including area code, of r Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share ZI The Nasdaq Stock Market LLC Securities regis stered pursuant to Section 12(g) of of the Act: None Indicate by a check mark if the registrant is a well- -known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☒ No □ Indicate by check mark if the registrant is not requ Indicate by check mark whether the registrant (1) has filed all reports required to be file horter period that the registrant was re d by Section 13 or 15(d) of the Securities Exchange Acequired to file such reports), and (2) has been subject to tive Data File required to be submitted pursuant to Rule such shorter period that the Registrant was required to Indicate by check mark whether the registrant is a company, or an emerging growth company.
+See the def "emerging growth company" in Rule 12b-2 of the Exch initions of "large accelerated filer," "a Large accelerated filer Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check any new or revised financial accounting standards provided to the company of to use the extended transition period for complying with xchange Act. \square internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.